alphagov/publishing-api/doc/api.md

 Unless explicitly stated, each request parameter is used to set the respective field on the content item model.

- - Increments the lock version number of the content item.
  - Prepares and sends the draft content item payload downstream to the draft content store.
 The payload is modified to include a payload_version to validate message ordering.
  - Sends the draft content item payload to the message queue.